dbarkowsky/RecipeVault/Recipe Vault/Pizza/Mike's Special.md

+---
+draft: "false"
+tags:
+  - pizza
+  - ranch
+  - hotsauce
+  - bacon
+---
-This recipe shows the topping and how to prepare them.
+This recipe shows the toppings and how to prepare them.
 For the pizza dough, use the [[Pizza Dough]] recipe.

 A classic from the era when I worked at the Granada Restaurant.